Special Notes regarding the Meeting Minutes

 · Faith Director Report: Faith Director John Clyatt

 · COR (Heart) Program – COR continues to meet the Wednesdays of each month from 7 to 8:30pm in the John Henry Newman room.
 This year we are studying the Deuterocanonical books; that is, the books left out of the Protestant Bibles.
-COR is open to all men of the parish.
-If this sounds like something you’d like to be a part of, contact John Clyatt.
+But, during this Advent series we are doing a seven week series, “Teacher and Lord”, starting November 5.
+I warmly invite others to join us. contact John Clyatt.

 · Quarterly Knights Mass - We need at least Extraordinary Ministers of Holy Communion (EMoHC) for each Mass.
 Whichever Mass you regularly attend, please consider becoming an EMoHC.
 We also need more brothers for readers and ushers.
 If you are willing to step up, let us know.
-All are encouraged to attend wearing your council name badges or shirts to support the many Knights who will participate as Ushers, Greeters, EM’s, Readers, and choir members.
-The last Knights Mass was September 20 at 5pm.
-Huge turnout and the GK thanked everyone!
+All are encouraged to attend wearing your council name badges or shirts to support the many Knights who will participate as Ushers, Greeters, EMoHCs, Readers, and choir members.
 Stay tuned for the date and time in January for the next one.
 Points of contact for this effort are Mike Krawcyzk and Miguel Saldana.

-· Family Director Report: Family Director John Danchisko excused given by Larry Greer
+· Family Director Report: Family Director John Danchisko Report given by Larry Greer

 · Nominations each month for Family of the Month and Knight of the Month - Send to John Danchisko and copy Larry Greer.

-· Community Director Report: Community Director Ray Repage given by Larry Greer
+· Community Director Report: Community Director Ray Repage Report given by Larry Greer

 ·